google/clif/clif/python/primer.md

 ## Overriding Virtual Methods in Python

-A very useful feature that Clif provides is to be able to override virtual methods in Python.
+A very useful feature that CLIF provides is overriding virtual methods in Python.
 This enables one to provide implementations for abstract C++ classes in Python and pass them over to C++ for further computation.

 Note: The example `operation` used in this section lives in clif/examples/inheritance.